ChrstphrHll/npc_gen/students/Tadita Edraele.md

 ---
 ### Description
 - 4th year Gnome Paladin in Treskal
-- wavy lighter blonde hair that's braided with violet ribbon (med), Green eyes, and Light skin
+- short wavy blonde hair that's wild, Green eyes, and Light skin
 - Is Thoughtful and Invisible, and has Flexibility as their ideal

 ### Organizations